canonical/knative-operators/README.md

 ```
 juju deploy knative-eventing --config namespace="knative-eventing" --trust
 ```
+where:

+* namespace: The namespace knative-eventing resources will be deployed into (it cannot be deployed into the same namespace as knative-operator or knative-serving

 ## Integration example

-To run an simple example that integrates both `eventing` and `serving`, you can run the one provided in `examples/`.
+To run a simple example that integrates both `eventing` and `serving`, you can run the one provided in `examples/`.

 > NOTE: this example is based on [Using a Knative Service as a source](https://knative.dev/docs/getting-started/first-source/#sending-an-event)